Beautiful Billo

 Beautiful Billo is a Punjabi film starring Neeru Bajwa, Rubina Bajwa, Roshan Prince, Rup Khatkar, and Raghveer Boli.
 The film was directed by Santosh Subhash Thite and Amrit Raj Chadha.
-It released on ZEE5 on 11 August 2022.
+It was released on ZEE5 on 11 August 2022.

 Plot

-The story is based in UK.
+The story is based in the UK.
 It's about a pregnant lady Billo who has secretly moved to stay at recently-married Navi's empty house.
-The chaos starts when Navi's wife Sonika finds out about Billo staying in their house and navi lies to her to save his marriage.
+The chaos starts when Navi's wife Sonika finds out about Billo staying in their house and Navi lies to her to save his marriage.
 What follows is a lot of drama and a lot of confusion regarding who actually is Billo's husband as everyone thinks someone else is Billo's husband.